Helixate FS (recombinant)

 It is not known whether recombinant antihemophilic factor passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-How should I use recombinant antihemophilic factor?
+How should I use recombinant Helixate FS (antihemophilic factor recombinant)?

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.
 Always check the strength of the medicine on the label to be sure you are using the correct potency.

 Recombinant antihemophilic factor is injected into a vein through an IV.
 You may be shown how to use an IV at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.